 Residents are given a written official request/warning describing the violation and requesting that said violation is removed or corrected.
 Residents will have 24 hours to comply with the request(s).
 Failure to comply with such requests will result in disciplinary action.

-Custodial personnel are trained to maintain public areas on daily schedule.
+The custodial personnel is trained to maintain public areas on daily schedule.
 Residents are responsible for keeping their rooms clean.
 Hasbrouck Complex (suite style) residents are also responsible for keeping their suite and bathroom areas clean.
 Vacuum cleaners, mops, brooms, and other cleaning supplies are available for student use.
 Large trash containers are in the trash room of each building.
 Dumpsters are in the rear of each building.
 Dirt and other debris are not to be left in the hallways or bathrooms.
 In suite style halls, bathrooms and common lounges are the responsibility of members of the suite.
 The hall staff is more than willing to help the suite members facilitate any meetings regarding a suite-cleaning schedule.

 Students are permitted to decorate their rooms provided they adhere to the regulations outlined in the 2016-17 Fire Health Safety Regulations and Prohibited Items List.
 Residents are reminded that they are responsible for any damage to the walls as a result of hanging objects.
 Room/suite walls are not to be vandalized or written upon.
 All residents are expressly prohibited from attaching any item to the ceiling of the room or suite.